Uvindu/insta_borders/README.md

 I checked in the internet and couldn't find any free/reliable tool to add white borders and watermarks such that the photo will become 1x1 aspect ratio without any changes to the actual image.
 So I created a python code with Gemini.
-Might be useful to others, hence posting here.
+Might be useful to others, hence posting here

-# --- ADJUSTABLE SETTINGS ---
+Adjustable settings -
     size_ratio = 0.15            #watermark
     opacity = 0.6                #watermark
     color_for_borders = 'white'